-James D. Hengeveld, Keith A. McMullen, Geoffrey A. Williamson, Regional Report Compilers
+James D. Hengeveld, Keith A. McMullen, and Geoffrey A. Williamson, Regional Report Compilers

 Once incorporated into the broader Middlewestern Prairie region of North American Birds, about which Ken Brock wrote so ably for many years, Illinois and Indiana form a region with a bi-state bird list totaling approximately 470 species.
 Despite insignificant geographic relief (only 300 m) and large swaths of agricultural landscape (aka the “corn and soybean desert”), the region’s diverse habitats include prairies (scattered mostly in the northern and western portions and supporting two struggling populations of Greater Prairie-Chickens), extensive hardwood forests (mostly in the southern tier), and abundant riparian corridors throughout.
 Wetland habitat, much reduced from when the region hosted one of the largest freshwater marshes in the United States, is increasing via restoration.
 Finally, 108 miles of Lake Michigan shoreline significantly impact the region’s avifauna.